seivan/SHActionSheetBlocks/README.md

 Overview
 --------
-The gestures are automatically removed once their target is gone, so it isn't necessary to clean up - Swizzle Free(™)
+The blocks ande vents are automatically removed once their control is gone, so it isn't necessary to clean up - Swizzle Free(™)

 ### API